orcfax/docs/docs/available-feeds/feed-overview.md

 ## Current Exchange Rate feeds

-Current Exchange Rate ([CER][cer-1]) feeds publish statements relating to the current price of a given currency against another.
+CER feeds publish statements relating to the current price of a given currency against another.
 Feeds of this type include ADA-USD and FACT-ADA.

 For a feed of type CER, the naming convention is [\{\{base-currency\}\}-\{\{quote-currency\}\}][cer-2].